infinum/frontend-handbook/Susy/Guide.md

 This will go into the `_core.scss` file.

 ### Basic configuration
-To set susy configuration you have to put the configuration object into the `$susy` sass variable.
+To set Susy configuration, you have to put the configuration object into the `$susy` Sass variable.

 For example: